That is the dream. The reality in 2026 is more limited, but still important.

 It still has big limits.

-• ui44 still lists Figure 03 with **no consumer
+- ui44 still lists Figure 03 with no consumer purchase path.

 So yes, Figure is one of the best current examples of home-robot adaptation.
 No, that does not mean Figure 03 is a near-term household buy.